hortonworks/structor/README.md

 * hive-meta - Hive MetaStore
 * zk - Zookeeper Server

-This is an example of the current default-profile.json
+This is an example of the current default.profile
 ```
 {
   "domain": "example.com",